The Partnership

 Welcome to the Severn Estuary Partnership (SEP) Web pages

-The Severn Estuary Strategy was launched in 2001 after several years of work developing consensus and agreement.
+The Strategy for the Severn Estuary was launched in 2001 after several years of work developing consensus and agreement.
 It now provides a strategic management framework.

 Estuary Group Roles